Introduction – Common Core

 To understand one of the major differences you need to start with the basics.
 That is, Germany has got a Common Core, a pre-scripted standard for the entire nation.
 In America, though that’s not exactly the case at least, not to the degree it’s executed in Germany.
 Quite some professionals, scholars, and executives within education would even say that America doesn’t have a Common Core, at all.
 However, single states do have agreed upon the importance of a Common Core and implement it as valid for this state, see (without SSL-encryption) here.
 The quoted organization rather is an initiative than an official site.
 Please, keep that in the back of your mind.

 The institution to agree on the Common Core in Germany is the Kultusministerkonferenz (KMK).
 The most recent standard of the current Common Core was set in 1984.
 From there, the states of the German federation, which are called ‘Bundesländer’, make up their own binding curriculum for the state.
 However, some private schools can have their own curricula – depending on the kind of accreditation.
 More on curricula below, where some context on the history of the German education system is given, and in part II of this series.
+In part III, the focus is on secondary education certificates.

 Types of Schools and Policies